mcintyre94/livebook-performance-testing/README.md

 This can be any Elixir function, as long as it returns `:ok`

 Run the notebook!
 You can use the keyboard shortcut `ea` to execute all cells.

+### Running without livebook.dev

+You'll need to install and run Livebook if you don't already have it installed.
+Follow the instructions in the repo: https://github.com/elixir-nx/livebook#usage

+The notebook can be imported by URL: https://github.com/mcintyre94/livebook-performance-testing/blob/main/performance-testing.livemd